iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 ### 183. Wood cut (lintcode)

+Description
+Given n pieces of wood with length L[i] (integer array).
+Cut them into small pieces to guarantee you could have equal or more than k pieces with the same length.
+What is the longest length you can get from the n pieces of wood?
+Given L & k, return the maximum length of the small pieces.
+You couldn't cut wood into float length.
+If you couldn't get >= k pieces, return 0.

 Solution 1 Binary search

-1. It requires to get equal or more than k pieces of wood with same length.
+* It requires to get equal or more than k pieces of wood with same length.
 So you have to cut the wood to fulfill the requirement.
 However, you need to promise that each of the k wood is the longest that is possible.
-2. Imagine that you are given bunch of wood to cut.
+* Imagine that you are given bunch of wood to cut.
 How would you do it?
 You probably want to try to make one cut and see whether you can make it or not.
   If not, you may want to try make two cuts, and so on.
 But how could you program such a solution.
 It is very hard.
-3. Start thinking about the length seems a good option.
+* Start thinking about the length seems a good option.
 Suppose you know your final maximum length.
 You would be able to make the cut accordingly.
 Now given a length out of guessing, can you verify whether it going to work or not?
 Yes, you can!
 That's the core idea of this solution.

 ```C++ tab=
 class Solution {